creativenucleus/rpi-public/pimoroni-presto/calendar/README.md

 ## Issues

-- Events with timezones timestamps are ignored
-- Events that run over multiple days should do so
+- In the day view, events that run over multiple days should show start / end / neither times as appropriate
 - Should have a 'return to today'
 - In month view, at 00:00, the day should update
 - Should have a button / auto-refresh calendar
 - Interruptable web request for calendar sync?
 - Occasionally, NTP Time sync will fail.
+- Timezones in timestamps are ignored
 - Maybe VIEW_YEAR, VIEW_MONTH, VIEW_DAY should be collapsed into a Date object
 - More than 9 events in a day will align badly in month-to-view